abdur-rahman54/Docker/iris-model/README.md

 ### Deployment

-First you need to make a file named _Dockerfile_.

-Here is an overview of what Dockerfile, along with an explanation of each step:
+First, you need to create a file named _Dockerfile_.
+This file is a text document that contains all the commands a user could call on the command line to assemble an image.
+Here’s an overview of our project’s Dockerfile, along with an explanation of each step:
 ```
 # Use the official Python image as the base image
 FROM python:3.11-slim